stub22/banquo/README.md

 Best practice is to build + pull the images first, using:

-  * `docker compose pull`
+  * `docker compose create`
-    * This will pull the Cockroach DB image.
-You can ignore any errors about the Banquo image.
+    * This will pull the Cockroach DB image, build the Banquo Scala image, and create containers for both.

-  * `docker compose build`
-    * This will build the Banquo Scala image.
+    * You can now inspect the container images using docker tools.

 Then you can start the combined container setup using: